Posted on: October 8, 2020

-The summer is well into its last unofficial month, and school is now just a few weeks away – or even sooner, for a handful of private schools.
-That means that one of the great fall traditions – not Halloween, mind you, but the PSAT – looms just a little further beyond.
-This year’s PSAT tests are on October 16 and October 19.
-The PSAT contains the same sections and types of questions as does the SAT, but it’s just a little shorter.
+The PSAT contains the same sections and the same types of questions as does the SAT, but it’s just a little shorter.
 Some junior-year students and parents wonder if it is wise to prepare for the test as fully as they likely will later on for the SAT or ACT.
-Although it is entirely understandable to want to perform one’s best, it may not be advisable to invest time and energy in preparing for the PSAT beyond a week of good sleeping habits and taking a snack to the school.
+Although it is entirely understandable and admirable to want to perform one’s best, it may not be advisable to invest time and energy in preparing for the PSAT beyond a week of good sleeping habits and preparing a snack for the break.

 The Merit of National Merit